A memory card speed comparison between all the most popular SD memory cards taken in the Canon T6s.

 |Samsung U1 EVO||43.9 MB/s||22.7 MB/s||26.06 MB/s|

-The best performing card is the Sandisk Extreme Pro, but the Kingston and Sony cards also very fast and can sometimes be found at a less expensive price.
-In real world shooting conditions you probably won’t feel the difference of 5-10 MB/s with casual shooting, so it might not be a bad idea to go with a less expensive option.
+The best-performing card is the Sandisk Extreme Pro, but the Kingston and Sony cards are also very fast and can sometimes be found at a less expensive price.
+In real-world shooting conditions, you probably won’t feel the difference of 5-10 MB/s with casual shooting, so it might not be a bad idea to go with a less expensive option.